eagardi/eagardi.github.io/FinalPaper2.md

-# Designing the Android Interface
+# Designing the Android Interface for Multiple Screens

 ### Introduction
 Mobile devices have taken over the world and seem to be here to stay.
 Creating attractive user interfaces as well as ensuring that each mobile device can show the application the user the way its meant to be seen.
 Mobile devices render containers and widgets in dp which are device independent pixels while fonts are rendered in sp or scale independent pixels dictate the size of font.
-Throught this paper I will demonstrate through code how to use dp's and sp's design user interfaces for all Android devices.
+Throught this paper I will demonstrate through code how to use dp's and sp's design user interfaces for all Android devices as well as .

 ### Generalized Densities
 Android phone are divided into the following screen densities